 So what’s the catch?

 There are several issues you need to be aware of when using linked tables.
-The first one is NEVER use a combination of linked tables with local tables in your queries.
-Instead download the server side tables as temp tables in your app or upsize your local tables to SQL Server and do the processing on the server in it’s entirety.
+The first one is NEVER using a combination of linked tables with local tables in your queries.
+Instead, download the server-side tables as temp tables in your app or upsize your local tables to SQL Server and do the processing on the server in its entirety.

 Don’t do massive update queries using Access